TABLE OF CONTENTS

 9.3 What powers does an administrator have?

-Administrators appointed in accordance with Articles 803bis and 804 have the same powers as the beneficiary heir.
-They are subject to the same obligations as the heir.
+Administrators appointed in accordance with Articles 803bis and 804 have the same powers as a beneficiary heir.
+They are subject to the same obligations as an heir.
 They are not required to provide security.

 10 Which documents are typically issued under national law in the course of or at the end of succession proceedings proving the status and rights of the beneficiaries?
 Do they have specific evidentiary effects?

-Proof of a person’s status as an heir is provided by a statutory declaration (acte de notoriété) or a certificate/deed of inheritance (this is the most common case).
-The latter is issued by a notary or, in some circumstances, by the collector for the estate duty office competent to receive the declaration of succession for the deceased (Article 1240bis of the Civil Code).
+Proof of a person’s status as an heir is provided by an affidavit (acte de notoriété/akte van bekendheid) or more commonly by a certificate of inheritance (certificat d’hérédité/attest van erfopvolging) or deed of inheritance (acte d'hérédité/akte van erfopvolging).
+A certificate or deed of inheritance is issued by a notary or, in some circumstances, by the collector for the estate duty office competent to receive the declaration of succession for the deceased (Article 1240bis of the Civil Code).

-A notarial act (acte notarié) is a document reflecting reality.
-It has probative value; the declaration by the person drawing it up is deemed to be truthful.
-The notary attests certain facts by stating the identity of the persons appearing before him and taking note of the information they are asking him to record.
-The notarial act is authentic as regards its content.
-Furthermore, the act will have an incontestable date.
-An authentic deed can only be proved false by proceedings to challenge its authenticity.
+A notarial document (acte notarié/notariële akte) is a document that reflects the truth.
+It has probative value: the declaration made by the notary drawing it up is deemed to be accurate.
+The notary attests certain facts by stating the identity of the persons appearing before him or her and certifying the information they are asking him or her to record.
+The notarial document is authentic evidence of its content.
+Furthermore, such a public document has an incontestable date.
+Statements protected by such authenticity can be proven false only by proceedings to contest their accuracy (inscription de faux/betichting van valsheid).

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.